spoonboy-io/morpheus-sdk/README.md

 ## Morpheus SDK

-Experimental.
+> Experimental.
 Based on version 6.2.1
+>
+> Note: there is currently an unresolved issue re invalid 4XX and 5XX status codes in the SDKs.
+These will cause compile
+> time or run time errors.
+> This appears to be a bug with OpenAPI Generator.

 Using the Morpheus OpenAPI specification to generate SDK's for popular client languages.